 BeaconLBS announced a collaboration with MagnaCare of Garden City, N.Y., last month.
 The press release issued by the two companies stated that MagnaCare would use the “BeaconLBS Physician Decision Support (PDS) solution with its network of physician and laboratory providers.”
 MagnaCare describes itself as a company serving “Taft-Hartley funds, TPAs, carriers, and worker’s compensation and no-fault

 Tag: medical lab

-This is an excerpt from an article in the August 7, 2017 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is a summary of two articles in the Nov.
+13, 2018 issue of THE DARK REPORT.
+The complete articles are available only to paid members of the Dark Intelligence Group.

 CEO SUMMARY: On Nov.
 2, the federal Centers for Medicare and Medicaid Services released its Physician Fee Schedule for 2019.
 CMS says it will expand

 CEO SUMMARY: No bigger threat looms over the financial security of the nation’s clinical laboratories than healthcare’s transition from fee-for-service payment to value-based reimbursement.
 To navigate that transition successfully, medical labs and pathology groups will need to adopt the Clinical Lab 2.0 model.
 Member labs of Project Santa Fe are themselves working to develop and

 CEO SUMMARY: On Nov.
 2, the federal Centers for Medicare and Medicaid Services released its Physician Fee Schedule for 2019.
 It says it will expand the number of labs from which it collects data about the lab test prices paid by private health insurers.
 While some labs may welcome these changes, groups representing clinical laboratories

 That’s all the insider intelligence for this report.

 Look for the next briefing on Monday, October 22, 2018.

 Have you caught the latest e-briefings from DARK Daily?
 If so, then you’d know about …